This document describes how to install and configure SAP monitoring using AppDynamics.

 Install the HTTP SDK locally on every server if all the SAP application servers are running on supported OS.
 You can automate the local installation, see Installing HTTP SDK Automatically.
 The ABAP Agent connects to the HTTP SDK using a local HTTP connection.

-If the SAP application servers are running on unsupported systems, install the HTTP SDK on a separate 64-bit Linux machine (Gateway system) that is used as a proxy for all SAP application servers.
+If the SAP application servers are running on operating systems where HTTP SDK cannot be installed, or if the individual application servers of one SAP system run on a mixed OS, install the HTTP SDK on a separate 64-bit Linux machine (Gateway system) that is used as a proxy for all SAP application servers.
 See Installing HTTP SDK Manually.

-The ABAP Agents communicate through HTTP connection with the HTTP SDK instances on the Linux system.
+The ABAP Agents communicate through HTTP or HTTPS connection with the HTTP SDK instances on the Linux system.
 For every SAP application server, a separate HTTP SDK instance (process) starts on the Gateway system.

 Following are the Gateway system requirements: